THE

 "[The] children of light recognized the existence of a moral law beyond themselves...But all were naive about the power of self-interest in society...naivete made the children of light inept at defending democracy against the children of darkness...
 The children of darkness, being cunning and immoral in their pursuit of power, better understood the centrality of will-to-power in politics and history."
 (Reinhold Niebuhr; The Children of Light and The Children of Darkness, 1944).

-The defeat of evil will ultimately require a democratic choice between children compelled to darkness and children open to the light.
+The defeat of evil will ultimately require a democratic choice between the children compelled to darkness and the children open to the light.

 "The best lack all conviction, while the worst are full of passionate intensity."
 (Yeats; The Second Coming, 1921).